heymichellemac/heymichellemac-hugo/content/blog/2020/book-how-to-take-smart-notes.md

 - I am now super motivated to want to read books and to learn more.
 I certainly hope this motivation lasts!!
 - As I come across topics that I know little about or that seem interesting to me, I am highlighting them as potential learning topics and I look forward to researching and learning more about them.
 - I am hoping that over time if I continue reading that I will get faster but also become better able to understand the key points and messages of books or articles.
 - I am also fascinated by the idea of a knowledge management system that holds insightful thoughts and ideas that can be drawn upon to create articles or videos.
-I am actively building this system in Notion which you can read about here: [Notion Library Tour: How I Capture Knowledge On What I Watch & Read](/notion-library-tour/).

 ## My Top 3 Quotes That Resonated With Me